MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, adds a specified key-value pair with a specified language value to every item in the collection with the specified handle.

 #### [addKeyValuePairToCommunity.py](addKeyValuePairToCommunity.py)
+Based on user input, adds a specified key-value pair with a specified language value to every item in every collection in the community with the specified handle.

 #### [addNewItemsToCollection.py](addNewItemsToCollection.py)
+Based on user input, adds new items to the specified collection.
+In the specified directory, the script creates items and associated metadata based on a 'metadataNewFiles.json' file in the directory.
+The script then posts files for the appropriate items, which is determined by having the file name (minus the file extension) in a 'dc.identifier.other' field in the item metadata record.

 #### [createItemMetadataFromCSV.py](createItemMetadataFromCSV.py)
 Based on user input, creates a JSON file of metadata that can be added to a DSpace item from the specified CSV file or from values directly specified in the script.
 The 'createMetadataElementCSV' function in the script is used to create a metadata element from the specified CSV file and has three variables: